In Kyrgyzstan

 Hodja Gair

-Batken: To the West of the village lies some graves dating from between the 1st and 5th centuries.
-Nearby some ancient relics have been discovered.
-Isfana Batken
+Batken: To the West of the village lie several graves dating from between the 1st and 5th centuries.
+Nearby, ancient relics have been discovered.

 Jubilenaya Cavern